 I am an interdisciplinary academic whose work aligns with the visual arts, sociology, policy, and education fields.
 I joined Central’s academic faculty in 2013 as a qualified lecturer, and mentor/coach with over fifteen years combined media industry and further and higher education (FHE) sector experience, this included roles such as:

-An Educationalist with specialisms in Media, Film, and Teacher Education, I have been a part of Central's academic team since 2013.
-I initially joined Central as Pathway Leader for the PGCE Media Studies and also taught on the PGCE Drama, later moving into management of the Learning Centre which houses three distinct services for the support of Learning Development, Disability, and Specific Learning Differences (SpLDs).
+I began my career at Central as Pathway Leader for the PGCE Media Studies with additional teaching responsibilities for the PGCE Drama, later moving into management of the Learning Centre which comprised of services for the support of Learning, Disability, and Specific Learning Differences (SpLDs).

-Shah, J. (2017) ‘Informal Learning in a Digital Landscape: A Higher Education Drama Conservatoire Case Study’, in Informal Learning: Perspectives, Challenges, and Opportunities, (Nova Science Publishers)
+Shah, J. (2017) ‘Informal Learning in a Digital Landscape: A Higher Education Drama Conservatoire Case Study’, in Informal Learning: Perspectives, Challenges, and Opportunities, (NSP, NY)